 Creating Myself.
 One Story at A Time.

-When she isn’t running around the globe trying to learn about and document larps, she can be found writing larps, rpgs, short stories, plays and generally making a fuss.
-She’s been playing pretend since birth and doesn’t intend on giving it up anytime soon.
+When I’m not running around the globe trying to learn about and document larps, I can be found writing larps, rpgs, short stories, plays and generally making a fuss.
+I’ve been playing pretend since birth and doesn’t intend on giving it up anytime soon.

 You can listen to some of my many speaking engagements here.
 Like my work?
 You can enable my participation in conventions, help me finish my games, and attend larps here.